Domestic Violence & Abuse Defense Attorney in Texas

 The penalties for a conviction of family violence could be as much as $4,000 and one year in jail if found guilty of a misdemeanor, or up to $10,000 and 20 years in prison if it is upgraded to a third-degree felony charge.

 In addition to jail time and a fine, your life could be drastically affected by a domestic abuse charge.
 You will be banned from ever owning a firearm forever.
 And, it could also directly affect your employment and your ability to rent housing.

 What Are the Consequences of Being Falsely Accused?

 If you have been falsely accused, you need professional legal counsel.
 While we all hope that you will receive a fair trial, an innocent person can be found guilty of a crime they did not commit.

 Hopefully, if you have been falsely accused, the case will be dismissed or thrown out.
 If your case is dismissed, you will face no sentencing.
 However, there will still be a record of any arrests made.
 The only way to fully clear your record of all documents pertaining to an arrest is to seek an expunction.

 Defending Against Domestic Violence Charges

-Only with the help from an experienced domestic violence lawyer can you get the strong defense needed for a successful trial.
+Only with the help of an experienced domestic violence lawyer can you get the strong defense needed for a successful outcome.
 Some defenses that have proved successful in the past are: the injury was accidental, the offense was unintentional, the injury was sustained in self-defense, and that the offense occurred without the defendant’s knowledge.